athletics all time home run leaders

 Johnson posted an OPS greater than .900 in six seasons.
 The only time he strung more than one of those performances together came between 1936 and 1939 when he did it four years in a row.
 His averages during this time included a .312/.415/.546 line with 26 homers, 30 doubles, 10 triples, 114 RBI, and 103 runs scored.

-Athletics All Time Home Run Leaders: Rest of the Top 20
+Athletics All Time Home Run Leaders: The Rest

 Here are the players who make up the remainder of the top 21 on Oakland’s all-time home run leaderboard: